- M. Gervers, A.B. (Princeton), M.A. (Poitiers), Ph.D. (Toronto), Professor

 Students intending to complete a Major or Minor Program in Art History and Visual Culture should include VPHA46H3 in their first-year course selection, as it familiarizes students with the necessary historical, theoretical, and methodological foundations of the discipline of Art History specifically and Humanities more generally.
 Moreover, it will introduce students to the kinds of reading, research and writing skills they will be expected to develop in the program.

-Students are strongly encouraged to enrol in VPHB39H3 and ACMB01H3 early in their program of study, and certainly by the beginning of their second year of study.
-Both of these courses further focus on studies to address deeper questions in the disciplines of Art History and Visual Culture.
+Students are strongly encouraged to enroll in VPHB39H3 early in their program of study and certainly by the beginning of their second year of study.
+This course further focuses on studies to address deeper questions in the disciplines of Art History and Visual Culture.

-Following the completion of these three foundational courses, students are encouraged to build a depth of learning in focused areas of concentration.
+After completing these two foundational courses, students are encouraged to build a depth of learning in focused areas of concentration.
 The table below identifies the four areas of focus in Art History and Visual Culture.
 Students are encouraged to choose their courses from one or two of these areas.

 The Minor in Art History and Visual Culture cannot be combined with the Major in Art History and Visual Culture.